creativecreatorormaybenot/funvas/example/README.md

 The exporter uses `flutter_test` and its **goldens files** to generate the frames.
 Those will be saved at `export/<animation name>/<frame number>.gif`. gifsicle will then assemble a GIF from the frames.
-Note that you will also need to adjust the bash script (`export/export_gif.sh`) to use your frames (the path) and also your frame rate (the delay is given in milliseconds, i.e. the delay between two frames - you will have to calculate that yourself).
+Note that you will also need to adjust the bash script (`export/export_gif.sh`) to use your frames (the path) and also your frame rate (the delay is given in hundredths of a second, i.e. the delay between two frames - you will have to calculate that yourself).

 [gifsicle]: http://www.lcdf.org/gifsicle